grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

 return httpResponse;
 ```

-Now, the tests don't need to dispose of anything but the driver itself, so they can be a bit simpler:
+As a result, the tests don't need to dispose of anything but the driver itself, so they can be a bit simpler:

 ```csharp
 [Fact]